Tube Tech Reinstates Heat Transfer Efficiency of an Ethylene Furnace

 Heat distribution between c/s and r/s is crucial in coking-sensitive services.
 Keeping the convection section surface clean helps save fuel and increases steam generation and positively influences the steam cracking process.
 The achieved benefit was cca.
 16 000 MWh/year fuel savings and 2500 tons annual CO2 reduction (fuel is CH4/H2 mixture).
 Due to higher crossover temperature (radiant inlet temperature), the residence time will be slightly less, with an additional opportunity to make more ethylene due to enhanced selectivity.

-After almost 2 years, the client reported a slight elevation in stack temperature of 10 °C and a stable efficiency increase of 1.5 percentage points.
-The next fouling removal project is anticipated after six years to reinstate the efficiency again.
+After almost 2 years, in 2022, the client reported a slight elevation in stack temperature of 10 °C and a stable efficiency increase of 1.5 percentage points.
+The client was happy with the achieved result and has since conducted Tube Tech defouling as a pre-emptive measure in 2023 in the sister unit and then back to the first unit in 2024.

 To make obtained benefit long-lasting, IGS also recommends a combination of the Tube Tech ROV cleaning with Cetek’s proprietary ceramic refractory coatings to protect and encapsulate the ceramic fiber and stop refractory deterioration and new fouling formation on the outside surface of the convection tubes.